aardappel/lobster/lobster/docs/source/command_line_usage.md

 -   `-w` : makes the compiler wait for commandline input before it exits.
 Useful on Windows.

--   `-c` : (deprecated, this should now be automatically detected). *forces lobster into "command line" mode.
-This is useful on Apple platforms where by default lobster expects to be run from within an app bundle.
-With this option, it will not try to look for files in an app bundle, but instead functions much like Windows & Linux.*

 -   `--gen-builtins-html` : dumps a help file of all builtin functions the compiler knows about to `builtin_functions_reference.html`.